mindspore-ai/mindspore_test/docs/api/api_python_en/mindspore.mint.rst

 mindspore.mint
 ===============

-mindpsore.mint provides a large number of functional, nn, optimizer interfaces.
+mindspore.mint provides a large number of functional, nn, optimizer interfaces.
 The API usages and functions are consistent with the mainstream usage in the industry for easy reference.
 The mint interface is currently an experimental interface and performs better than ops in graph mode of O0 and PyNative mode.
 Currently, the graph sinking mode and CPU/GPU backend are not supported, and it will be gradually improved in the future.

 The module import method is as follows: